ddgg-el/aoo-for-max/README.md

 ```
 use `"Xcode"`, `"Unix Makefiles"` or `"Visual Studio <x>"` in place of `<your-generator>`, or simply omit the -G option to use the default one.

-The compiled externals will be installed in `package/Aoo for Max/externals`
+The compiled externals will be installed in `package/Aoo for Max/externals`.
+At this point you are ready to [install](#installation) the project.

 ### Reference for Development